OpenBB-finance/OpenBB/README.md

 **How it started:**

-Gamestonk Terminal is an awesome stock and crypto market terminal that has been developed for fun, while I saw my GME shares tanking.
+Gamestonk Terminal is a awesome stock and crypto market terminal that has been developed for fun, while I saw my GME shares tanking.
 But hey, I like the stock 💎🙌.

 **How it's going:**